|Dates||19th - 31st July 2019|

 The weather in Colombia can be a little unpredictable.
 Periods of good weather alternate with short periods of bad weather every few days, so it is possible that at least one of the ascents may involve waiting for a day of suitable weather.
-We will be climbing in the area during the dry season but it is not as well defined a dry season as parts of the Andes further south enjoy.
+We will be climbing in the area during the short summer dry season, but it is not as well defined a dry season as parts of the Andes further south, like Bolivia, enjoy.
 However the sun does come out very frequently and when it does it is almost overhead and very strong.
 At altitude there can be cold winds and temperatures are normally low, going down to -5ºC during the hours of darkness each night, so bring a warm sleeping bag and a good book!

 The 5180m high peak of Concavo from Pan de Azucar.

 INSURANCE & SECURITY